cylc/cylc-doc/src/user-guide/writing-suites.rst

 overwrite the previous set: if the task is delayed by more than one cycle there may be no point in running it because the freshly copied files will just be overwritten immediately by the next task instance as the suite catches back up to real time operation.
-Clock-expire tasks are configured like clock-trigger tasks, with a date-time offset relative to cycle point (:ref:`ClockExpireRef`).
+Clock-expire tasks are configured with :cylc:conf:`[scheduling][special tasks]clock-expire` using a syntax like :cylc:conf:`clock-trigger <[scheduling][special tasks]clock-trigger>` with a date-time offset relative to cycle point.
 The offset should be positive to make the task expire if the wall-clock time has gone beyond the cycle point.
 Triggering off an expired task typically requires suicide triggers to remove the workflow that runs if the task has not